kgateway-dev/community/.github/ISSUE_TEMPLATE/apply-to-be-a-member.md

 - [ ] I have enabled 2FA on my GitHub account
 - [ ] I have joined #k8sgateway channel on the [CNCF slack](https://slack.cncf.io)

-Provide a link to at least one PR that you have successfully pushed to one of the repos:
+Provide a link to at least one PR that you have successfully pushed to one of the project's repos: